ornladios/ADIOS2/docs/user_guide/source/introduction/nutshell.rst

 #. **Sustainability:** Continuous integration and unit testing ensure that ADIOS2 evolves responsibly.
-   Bug reports are triaged and fixed in a timely manner and can be reported on `Github <https://github.com/ornladios/ADIOS2/issues>`_.
+   Bug reports are triaged and fixed in a timely manner and can be reported on `GitHub <https://github.com/ornladios/ADIOS2/issues>`_.

 #. **Language Support:** In addition to the native C++, bindings for Python, C, Fortran and Matlab are provided.